 There is a global sales talent & skills shortage.
 Your business cannot win by avoiding that fact.
 It can win by how it responds to it.

-This is Part 4 of ESI’s step-by-step guide to developing, retaining and attracting high-performing sales talent – drawn from the experiences of our customers and partners all over the world.
+This is Part 3 of ESI’s step-by-step guide to developing, retaining and attracting high-performing sales talent – drawn from the experiences of our customers and partners all over the world.
 In Part 1, we discussed the transformation of sales from a low-skilled job into a highly-skilled profession.
 Part 2 explores those more complex skills in a little more detail.
-In Part 3, we discuss the importance of managing and hiring for those skills.
 Here, we continue to explore some of the mistakes employers can make when it comes to sales talent strategy.
 In time, we will focus on what you can do to avoid those mistakes.

 Empower your sales team with ESI’s online sales skills program.
 Our comprehensive curriculum covers core sales skills and offers in-depth modules to enhance personal expertise.
 Implement effective strategies across your organization for consistent results.
 Motivate your sales professionals to excel with ESI’s cutting-edge digital solution.
 Thrive in the dynamic world of sales.